tshort/mdpad/index.md

+---
+layout: default
+title:  mdpad - Live Markdown Pad
+---

+# *mdpad*

-# *mdpad*: Live Markdown pages with embedded JavaScript and YAML
+## Live, interactive Markdown pages with embedded JavaScript and YAML

 *mdpad* pages are meant to be an easy way to make simple web interfaces or workbooks.
 These can be hosted as static pages.